 The south side of the cemetery is the older section of the cemetery and also features mostly flat bronze markers.
 Here you will find a 2-story indoor mausoleum, Woodlawn Mausoleum.
 The Bell Tower chimes every hour from the south grounds.

-We are honored to have been chosen as the final resting place for those in and around Nashville for many years.
-Notable burials include country music stars, university presidents, politicians, astronauts and entertainers.
+We are honored to have been chosen as the final resting place for those in an around Nashville for many years, and among country music stars, other notable burials include university presidents, politicians, astronauts and entertainers.
 Nashville bus tours frequent our cemetery showing visitors famous burial sites.

-Photos convey a lot, but we invite you to see our cemetery property for yourself.
-You are welcome to visit anytime, or call us to set up a guided tour.
-We're happy to show you around.
+Please contact us if you need immediate assistance or would like to discuss planning ahead.
+While our photos convey a lot, we invite you to see our funeral home and cemetery property for yourself.
+You are welcome to visit, or call us to set up a guided tour.
+We are always here for you.

 Woodlawn-Roesch-Patton Funeral Home and Woodlawn Memorial Park have served Nashville families since the early 1900s.
 Established by Raymond Ligon, the cemetery was originally a family-owned farm, handed down through the generations.
 After the cemetery was developed, Raymond added a funeral chapel.
 It was eventually expanded to include facilities for visitations, a family lounge, living quarters for Raymond’s family and team, and administrative offices.
 The funeral home has undergone many renovations over the years.

 Raymond's concept for a memorial park with ground-level memorialization was unusual for the area, as most cemeteries had upright granite or marble memorialization.
 The cemetery has seen many additions through the years, including 2 mausoleums: Great Cross and Woodlawn South.
 Today, Woodlawn-Roesch-Patton Funeral Home and Woodlawn Memorial Park are both members of the Dignity Memorial® network of funeral, cremation and cemetery service providers.